Granville, Queensland: Geography

 The Mary River forms the north-western boundary and most of the south-western.
+The Granville Bridge at Odessa Street crosses the river to Tiger Street in Maryborough (25.54334°S 152.71441°E).

+The land use is a mixture of suburban housing, crop growing (predominantly sugarcane), and grazing on native vegetation.

 History

-Maryborough East State School opened on 25 May 1875.
-In 1938 it renamed Granville State School.
+Maryborough East State School opened on 24 May 1875.
+In 1938, it was renamed Granville State School.

+Granville State School War Memorial was unveiled on 2 April 1921.

 Granville Baptist Church opened in 1922.
 The official opening was on Saturday 18 March 1922.
 It was in Cambridge Street.
 It was demolished in 1972 and the timber used for extensions to the Baptist Church in Fort Street, Maryborough.

+The Granville Bridge was officially opened on Saturday 11 December 1926.
+It is a concrete bridge included a steel lifting span that allows boats to pass through (no longer in use).